 1915 The Neighborhood Playhouse opens at 466 Grand Street in New York.
 It is funded by Alice and Irene Lewisohn, noted for their arts and education philanthropies.

 1930 An honest schoolteacher finds himself drawn into a confidence scheme in Marcel Pagnol's drama Topaze, starring Clarence Derwent and Frank Morgan.
 The drama plays 150 performances at the Music Box Theatre, and is later filmed at least five times.

 1969 Woody Allen stars in his own comedy, Play It Again, Sam, about a nebbishy film buff who uses the ghost of tough-guy film star Humphrey Bogart to help him win the affection of his dream girl, played by Diane Keaton.
 It runs 453 performances at the Broadhurst Theatre.

 2013 Primary Stages' 20th anniversary revival of David Ives' All in the Timing opens Off-Broadway at 59E59 Theaters.
-Directed by John Rando, the collection of short comedies stars Carson Elrod, Jenn Harris, Matthew Saldivar, Liv Rooth and Eric Clem.
+Directed by John Rando, the collection of short comedies stars Carson Elrod, Jenn Harris, Matthew Saldivar, Liv Rooth, and Eric Clem.

-2014 Sid Caesar, who, as the star of the 1950s live comedy show "Your Show of Shows," became one of the first television celebrities and set a bar for sketch comedy that would remain for years, dies at age 91.
-"Your Show of Shows," fueled by a murderer's row of comedy writers that included the young Mel Brooks, Neil Simon and Larry Gelbart, debuted on NBC on Feb.
-23, 1950, and ran for four years.
-Caesar received a Tony nomination for his starring performance in Neil Simon, Cy Coleman and Carolyn Leigh's 1962 musical comedy Little Me.
+2014 Sid Caesar, who, as the star of the 1950s live comedy show Your Show of Shows, became one of the first television celebrities and set a bar for sketch comedy that would remain for years, dies at age 91.
+Your Show of Shows, fueled by a murderer's row of comedy writers that included the young Mel Brooks, Neil Simon, and Larry Gelbart, debuted on NBC on February 23, 1950, and ran for four years.
+Caesar received a Tony nomination for his starring performance in Neil Simon, Cy Coleman, and Carolyn Leigh's 1962 musical comedy Little Me.